 Stainless steel versus concrete pools

-A swimming pool is probably the most important tool of active hydrotherapy equipment.
-Also it is one of the most expensive in terms of investment, maintenance and energy consumption.
-Therefore choosing the right pool for the application of hydrotherapy is essential in the success of water-based rehabilitation.
-But what are the differences between concrete and modular pools?
-For more information about the structural differences between concrete vs stainless steel pools, see our article “Why stainless steel is better than concrete”.
+The most crucial piece of active hydrotherapy equipment is most likely a swimming pool.
+It is also one of the most expensive in terms of initial investment, ongoing maintenance, and energy use.
+Choosing the correct pool for hydrotherapy application is therefore critical to the success of water-based rehabilitation.
+What are the distinctions between concrete and modular pools?
+See our article “Why stainless steel is better than concrete” for more information on the structural differences between concrete and stainless steel pools.

 Concrete pool

-Pools are usually built out of concrete, and covered by a watertight lining and tiles to keep the water in.
-Modern hydrotherapy pools are usually equipped with a movable floor to be able to change the pool depth.
-Also, these pools can be equipped with observation windows, to give the therapist a good view of the way in which exercises are carried out.
-As a more modern option, however, it is also possible to fit a concrete pool with underwater cameras enabling the therapist to have a full view of the exercises and to store images for registering progress.
+Pools are typically made of concrete and covered with a watertight lining and tiles to keep water in.
+Modern hydrotherapy pools typically have a movable floor that allows the pool depth to be adjusted.
+These pools can also be outfitted with viewing windows, giving the therapist a good view of how exercises are performed.
+However, as a more modern option, a concrete pool can be outfitted with underwater cameras, allowing the therapist to see the entire exercise and store footage for tracking progress.

-Many of our clients choose a concrete pool with a movable floor, because concrete is easy to form in any size or shape, available worldwide and relatively low in cost.
-Another factor is that many locations already have an existing pool where they would like to add a movable floor into.
+Many of our clients prefer a concrete pool with a movable floor because concrete is easy to construct in any size or shape, is widely available, and is relatively inexpensive.
+Another consideration is that many places already have a pool to which they would like to add a movable floor.

 Stainless steel Modular pool

-As an alternative to concrete pools, many rehabilitation centers choose a more flexible and adaptable option which is a modular pool.
-A modular pool is a piece of hydrotherapy equipment that can be installed in every available room, effectively turning this room into a hydrotherapy area.
-The modular design includes several panels, that can be bolted together on-site to form the pool.
-All the elements arrive at the site prefabricated and within 10 days of installation time, one can have a fully functional stainless steel pool with excellent hygienic properties.
-Just as any concrete pool, a modular pool can be fitted with a movable floor, observation windows, cameras, and underwater treadmills.
-Contrary to concrete pools however, a modular pool can also be deconstructed and restored elsewhere if necessary.
+Many rehabilitation clinics prefer modular pools to concrete pools because they are more versatile and customizable.
+A modular pool is a piece of hydrotherapy equipment that can be fitted in any accessible room to convert it into a hydrotherapy area.
+The pool’s modular design features multiple panels which can be bolted together on-site.
+All of the elements arrive at the site prefabricated, and after 10 days of installation, a completely functional stainless steel pool with exceptional hygienic features can be installed.
+A modular pool, like any other pool, can be outfitted with a moveable floor, observation windows, cameras, and underwater treadmills.

-Our clients mainly choose a modular pool when there is an existing location, but no concrete pool.
-Another reason is often that modular pools are relatively faster to build and assemble on site.
-The client has a single point of contact during the construction phase of the pool, after which the pool is virtually maintenance-free, guaranteeing optimal uptime of the facility.
+When there is an existing location but no concrete pool, our clients typically choose a modular pool.
+Another reason is that modular pools are much quicker to build and assemble on-site.
+During the construction phase of the pool, the client has a single point of contact, after which the pool is almost maintenance-free, ensuring optimal facility uptime.

 Take a look at our modular pool